Dference/Web-Scraping-Challenge/README.md

 Objective 2: Scrape and analyze Mars weather data, which exists in a table.

 ## Rocket Man
 The biggest challenge of this was to find the initial class attributes, after that it was all downhill.
-The weather challenge was pretty straightforward, just taking some new tools and combining them with Panda skills already acquired
+The weather challenge was pretty straightforward, just taking some new tools, then combining them with Panda skills already acquired.

 ## Credits
 Yash Shah - Instructor